 Although it’s easier to copy something that is already made, it will hold back your SEO for your product page.
 It can be especially bad if you do this for a majority of your product pages which makes a majority of your SEO.
 This sends a signal to Google that your content is unoriginal, you can find it elsewhere, and is poorly written.

 You might say that Amazon does this.
-But, they can get away with it because the copied content doesn’t make the majority of its content.
+But, they can get away with it because the copied content doesn’t make up the majority of its content.
 In the Product Page section, we talked about having a review section and how it can create fresh unique content.
 For Amazon, it has a huge review section and other content that can outweigh the effect of duplicating manufacturer details.
-Amazon just has a lot of content that is unique that they don’t need to worry about copying sometimes.
+Amazon just has a lot of content that is unique and they don’t need to worry about copying sometimes.

 In the end, it’s still better to put the time into creating unique content.
 Amazon puts a lot of effort into it and nothing beats being natural.
 It’ll really help your SEO starting off or even when you’ve been in the eCommerce business for a while.